IAG Executive Committee 2023-2027

 He has been the director of the Department of Geodesy and Geodynamics, Finnish Geospatial Research Institute (FGI), National Land Survey of Finland.
 He has been working in the FGI since 1985 on satellite geodesy and positioning, reference frames and metrology.
 Poutanen is the President of the Nordic Geodetic Commission, past president of EUREF, and European Geosciences Union (EGU) Geodesy Division.

-ICCT and COB Presidents, and Members at Large
+ICC & COB Presidents, IAG Project Chair and Members at Large

 Szabolcs Rózsa is an associate professor at the Budapest University of Technology and Economics.
 He is the Head of the Department of Geodesy and Surveying.
 Since 2003 he has been the secratary of the IAG COB.
 His research area focuses on GNSS positioning and navigation, especially their application in atmospheric remote sensing.